Netdrum/MARIA/README.md

 combination of Generative AI, Large Language Models and Automatic Speech Recognition systems.
 These models are commercially available but will require prompt tuning to enable the AI to understand speech from marine radio.

 This concept is being developed as part of a reach study for a Professional Doctorate in Engineering.
-The concepts, ideas and code provided on this GitHub page are purely for research porposes and should not be considered as solution to adapted in any real life siuation or work place.
+The concepts, ideas and code provided on this GitHub page are purely for research purposes and should not be considered as solution to adapted in any real life siuation or work place.

 Code update November 2024